 - Communicates with stakeholders and customers, gathering their feedback to make improvements as well as prioritize requirements accordingly.

 - Ensure efficiency of development by working closely with developers during each phase of coding.

-- Articulates user’s and/or buyer’s needs as the de facto customer advocate.
+- Articulates user’s needs as the de facto customer advocate.

 - Works closely with sales, engineering, marketing, and support to ensure business case and customer satisfaction goals are met.